-Mold comes in many textures and colors, but they all have a few things in common — they grow in moist areas, they feed on organic matter, and can pose a threat to your health.
+Mold comes in many textures and colors, but they all have a few things in common — they grow in moist areas, feed on organic matter, and can threaten your health.
 Green mold, in this sense, is no different.
-So, have you recently wondered what it is and if it’s dangerous?
+So, have you recently wondered what green mold is and if it’s dangerous?
 Here’s what you should know about green mold that grows in homes.

 Although many species of mold can grow green, the most common are Cladosporium, Aspergillus, and Penicillium.

 - Aspergillus is the mold that typically grows on spoiled food like bread.
-It can also grow on nutrient-poor but moisture-rich environments like the basement.
+It can also grow in nutrient-poor but moisture-rich environments like the basement.

 - Penicillium is famous for its antibacterial properties and is usually bluish-green.
 However, it can also emit mycotoxins that are toxic to both people and pets.
 Penicillium prefers colder environments like soil, but some also form on wet items in the home.

-However, these molds can grow other colors as well, such as blue or black.
+These molds can also grow in colors like blue or black.
 Thus, testing is the only way to find out which type of mold it is.
 That’s not to say that you should always test the mold in your home to determine whether it’s harmful.

-In fact, all molds — green, black, or other colors — can cause health problems, especially to sensitive people.
+All molds — green, black, or other colors — can cause health problems, especially in susceptible people.
 Continuous exposure to mold can affect the respiratory system and trigger asthma attacks and allergens.
 So yes, if you see green mold, you should remove it as soon as possible.

 This kind of fungus can grow anywhere in your home where a water problem has occurred.
 Check out how to prevent mold in the crawl space, basement, bathroom, laundry room, attic, as well as in houseplant soil, the HVAC system, closets, carpets, and washing machines.

 If removing this kind of fungus seems daunting to you, it’s because it is.
 Mold can not only affect your health, but you can also risk doing a poor job, resulting in a more massive mold infestation.
 The best way to get rid of mold is to contact professionals such as PuroClean.
-We have the experience, techniques, and equipment necessary to remediate the mold, dry your property, and bring it back to normal condition.
+We have the experience, techniques, and equipment necessary to remediate the mold, dry your property, and return it to normal.